james-haddock/get-sorty/README.md

 - **Background Service**: Get Sorty runs as a background service, quietly monitoring your directories without interrupting your work.
 It uses efficient algorithms and system calls to minimize CPU and memory usage.
 - **Configuration CLI**: Get Sorty comes with a separate command-line interface for configuration.
 This CLI connects to the Get Sorty service via an API, allowing you to configure Get Sorty without stopping the service.

-## How to Use
-1. Install Get Sorty: Download the latest release and install it on your system.
-2. Configure Tasks: Use the get_sorty_config executable to configure the tasks for each file extension.
-You can specify what actions Get Sorty should take when it detects a new file with a certain extension.
-3. Run Get Sorty: Start the Get Sorty service.
-It will begin monitoring the directories you specified.
-4. Let Get Sorty Handle Your Files: When a new file is added to a monitored directory, Get Sorty will automatically perform the tasks you configured for that file's extension.

 ## Building from Source (MacOS / Linux)
 If you want to build Get Sorty from source, you'll need a C++ compiler and the CMake build system.
 Here are the steps to build Get Sorty:
 1. Clone the Get Sorty repository.